EOSIO/eos/docs/keosd/FAQ.md

 ### How does keosd store key pair

-Underneath `keosd` encrypts key pairs before storing them in a wallet file.
-Depends on implementation of different wallet medium such as Secure Clave, HSM, different cryptography algorithms might be used.
-When a standard file system of OS is used, `keosd` encrypt key pairs using AES.
+`keosd` encrypts key pairs underneath before storing them to a wallet file.
+Depends on implementation of wallet medium such as Secure Clave or YubiHSM, a specific cryptography algorithms will be used.
+When a standard file system of OS is used, `keosd` encrypt key pairs using 256bit AES in CBC mode.

 ### How to enable Secure Enclave